Ayu0209/Startup_Success_Prediction/README.md

 # 🚀 Startup Success Prediction Project

 Welcome to the **Startup Success Prediction** project!
-This repository showcases a full machine learning pipeline to predict the success category of startups using structured data and features.
+This repository uses data analytics and ML concepts and showcases a machine learning pipeline to predict the success category of startups using structured data and features.

 ---